 - Start by choosing a long-handled cleaning tool.
 There are a variety of options available, so be creative.

-- Secure a towel or soft cloth (long socks work well) to the handle with duct tape or other strong tape.
+- If securing a cloth or long socks on something, use duct tape or other strong tape.
 Make sure it’s well fastened so it doesn’t come off and become stuck in the door.

-- Moisten the towel or soft cloth with the window cleaner or other cleaning product.
+- Moisten the cloth/socks/pantyhose with the window cleaner or other cleaning product.

 - Insert the cleaning tool through the vents.